Shola-Ayeotan/Speech-Emotion-Recognition/README.md

 - Built a working speech emotion recognition model that can accurately classify emotions.
 - Extracted relevant audio features using advanced signal processing techniques.
 - Deployed the model using a Flask API, making it accessible for real-time predictions.
-- Dockerized the application for easier deployment on cloud platforms like Heroku or AWS.